 An artist since his childhood, Brett Whiteley seeks an unconventional relationship with society.
 In the studio, he watches like through distorting spectacles the naked body of Wendy, his wife and muse.
 Outside, the city is both appealing and dangerous.

 In 1969 the young couple decides to live in Fiji.
 Facing the ocean, the artist imagines the solutions tried by Gauguin in Tahiti.
 He looks at the birds : they are carefree.
 After a few months Brett and Wendy are expelled from Fiji for drug possession.

-Brett knows success, including many exhibitions in Australia.
-He however viscerally remains a marginal.
+Brett has success, including many exhibitions in Australia.
+He however viscerally remains a dissident.
 In 1988 he is appealed by the theme of Japan where he has never traveled.
 He now needs bright colors that only the ocean and the birds may deserve.

-No more.
-In the following year, a television documentary is titled Difficult Pleasure, like an observation of his life marred by drug addiction.
-He divorces from Wendy, loses now all his fights against schizophrenia and alcohol and dies in 1992 of a heroin overdose in a hotel room.
+In the following year, a television documentary titled Difficult Pleasure is commenting his life marred by drug addiction.
+He divorces from Wendy, loses now all his fights against schizophrenia and alcohol and dies in 1992 of a heroin overdose in a hotel room, aged 53.